theTonyHo/armacode/docset/armacode.docset/Contents/Resources/Documents/_sources/armacode/PointClosestObjects.txt

 PointClosestObjects
 -------------------

-.. py:method:: PointClosestObjects(point, object_ids, tolerance=None)
+.. py:function:: PointClosestObjects(point, object_ids, tolerance=None)

 Finds the object that is closest to a test point within a tolerance